Rugby-Rebels hammered 30-3 in bleak opening night to Super season | Sports-Games

 Besieged by creditors and living on borrowed time, the Melbourne Rebels opened what may be their last season in Super Rugby Pacific with an error-strewn 30-3 defeat by the ACT Brumbies in front of a disappointing home crowd on Friday.
 The future is uncertain and the present is bleak for the Rebels' staff and players, with the club mired in more than A$20 million ($13.11 million) of debt and given no guarantee they will remain in the competition beyond 2024.

+"But coming into the game, we weren't too compassionate," he told reporters.
+The Rebels joined Super Rugby in 2011 but have never managed to reach the playoffs, barring one final in 2020 when COVID-19 reduced competition to a domestic tournament.

-The Rebels unveiled a raft of new signings, including former Wallabies lock Lukhan Salakaia-Loto and prop Taniela Tupou, who started on the bench.
+They put their new signings to work on Friday, including former Wallabies lock Lukhan Salakaia-Loto and prop Taniela Tupou, who started on the bench.
 Along with new scrumhalf Jack Maunder and second-season flyhalf Gordon, the group were meant to help them transform into a team capable of winning playoffs and pushing for championship trophies over time.

 Instead, their playing contracts now have queries over them and they may wonder what club will have them in 2025.
 Tupou's debut was a painful one, the Wallaby attended by trainers soon after coming onto the field in the second half after his wrist was caught under the ball in a tackle and crushed under his body weight.